Brian-Two/clipon_gme/README.md

 4. Click "Load unpacked" and select the extension directory
 5. Pin the extension to your toolbar for easy access

-## 📝 License

-MIT

-## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check the issues page.

----

 *Made with ☕ to save time during collaborative online sessions*